PremKarhale/CarRecommendationSystem/README.md

 Drive IQ is an intelligent, personalized car recommendation engine designed to bridge the gap between abstract user preferences and real-world vehicle markets.
 Utilizing a robust machine learning backend alongside a modern, interactive frontend, Drive IQ recommends optimal vehicles based on budget, style, focus (efficiency vs. performance), and luxury requirements.

 A standout feature of this system is its **context-aware pricing model for the Indian market**, which intelligently translates US MSRP data into realistic Indian On-Road prices using dynamic, tiered tax brackets, import duties, and GST incentives.
+The complete containerized system is **successfully deployed in production on an AWS EC2 server.**

 ## 🏗️ Architecture & Tech Stack